Vishal Bhardwaj On The Censor Board: They Are Deaf; They Do Whatever They Want To Do

 "It is such a creative freedom for a director.
 I love cinema...
 But these series offer really something unique...
 In films, at the editing level, we have to let go of many nuances...
 The small characters you don't concentrate on...
 Series gives you that liberty and freedom," he added.

-The session also had veteran filmmaker Ramesh Sippy and Abhishek Chaubey on the panel.
+The session also had veteran film-maker Ramesh Sippy and Abhishek Chaubey on the panel.
 Chaubey said people in power in the country do not take cinema or arts, in general, seriously.

 "They think 'hum naachne-gaane wale hain, bh***d hain (we are song and dance guys, we are 'bh***d').
 That's how they look at the work that we do.
 They do not look at cinema as cultural documents, as an exploration or a voice of our times...